 - Pain when sitting on the toilet and bearing down

 If you read the previous section, you will understand my next statement.
 Your body is a interconnected machine that has different structures, performing various jobs thus it’s critical to identify the structure/s at fault before we start with treatment.
 We have heard so many stories about patients getting advice from family members, friends, or following a exercise program on the internet.
 These people tend to get frustrated because in most cases, they feel that “nothing seems to help“.
 These people tend to give up before they have even started the process.
 You would not take smarties and expect it to cure a cold.
 In the same way you cannot expect unspecific treatment to improve your condition.

 How can treatment or advice be given without knowing what the exact problem is?

-This is why two people, both with back pain, can take the same medication and one can improve and the other doesn’t.
-The one’s problem is directly related to the structures that the medication acts upon.
-If the medication is designed to act on the muscles, for example a muscle relaxant then if the first person’s pain was mainly muscular then his pain would improve.
-However if the second person takes the same medication, but they have a joint problem, it will have no or little effect on his pain.
+This is why two people, both with back pain, can take the same medication, and one can improve, and the other doesn’t.
+The one’s problem is directly related to the structures that the medicine acts upon.
+If the medication is designed to work on the muscles, for example, a muscle relaxant then if the first person’s pain were mainly muscular, his pain would improve.
+However, if the second person takes the same medication, but they have a joint problem, it will have no or little effect on his pain.

 The above mentioned scenario explains why different movements, exercises, techniques, medication, and any form of treatment must be guided by the effect on the structure at fault, and not just a shot in the dark.
 Myths such as ‘it will always be weak’, ‘it’s hard to fix’, ‘it won’t get better’, ‘there is nothing that can be done’ — is not true.
 We specialize in difficult cases and have had great success with these “hopeless cases”.